fabriziosalmi/lws/README.md

   --help  Show this message and exit.

 Commands:
-  backup-hosts              💾 Backup configurations from all Proxmox hosts. create-backup             💾 Create a backup of a specific LXC container. list                      🌐 List all available Proxmox hosts. list-clusters             🔍 List all clusters in the Proxmox environment. reboot                    🔄 Reboot the Proxmox host. restart-cluster-services  🔄 Restart all cluster services on Proxmox hosts. start-cluster-services    🚀 Start all cluster services on Proxmox hosts. status                    📊 Monitor resource usage of a Proxmox host. stop-cluster-services     🛑 Stop all cluster services on Proxmox hosts. update-hosts              🔄 Update all Proxmox hosts. upload                    💽 Upload template to Proxmox host.
+  backup                   💾 Backup configurations from all Proxmox hosts. backup-lxc               💾 Create a backup of a specific LXC container. cluster-restart          🔄 Restart all cluster services on Proxmox hosts. cluster-start            🚀 Start all cluster services on Proxmox hosts. cluster-stop             🛑 Stop all cluster services on Proxmox hosts. clusters                 🔍 List all clusters in the Proxmox environment. image-add                📦 Create a template image from an LXC container. image-rm                 🗑️ Delete a template image from Proxmox host. list                     🌐 List all available Proxmox hosts. reboot                   🔄 Reboot the Proxmox host. security-group-add       🔐 Create security group on Proxmox host. security-group-attach    🔗 Attach security group to an LXC container. security-group-detach    🔓 Detach security group from an LXC container. security-group-rm        🗑️ Delete a security group on Proxmox host. security-group-rule-add  ➕ Add a rule to a existing security group. security-group-rule-rm   ➖ Remove a rule from an existing security group. status                   📊 Monitor resource usage of a Proxmox host. update                   🔄 Update all Proxmox hosts. upload                   💽 Upload template to Proxmox host.

----

-lws conf
-Usage: lws.py conf [OPTIONS] COMMAND [ARGS]...

-  🛠️ Manage client configuration.

-Options:
-  --help  Show this message and exit.

-Commands:
-  backup    💾 Backup the current configuration to a file. show      📄 Show current configuration. validate  📄 Validate the current configuration.

----

 lws lxc
 Usage: lws.py lxc [OPTIONS] COMMAND [ARGS]...